 (g) Generating Units interconnecting to the CAISO Controlled Grid over a Subscriber Participating TO transmission facilities using Subscriber Rights are required to apply for TP Deliverability under Section 25.1 once (1) the Subscriber Participating TO transmission facilities have completed their transmission interconnection studies with all interconnecting Transmission Owner(s), (2) Subscriber(s) have executed the Generator Interconnection Agreement, (3) the Subscriber Participating TO has committed to proceed with Construction Activities regarding the Subscriber Participating TO transmission facilities, and (4) the applicant provides a notice in writing to the applicable interconnecting Transmission Owners that it is proceeding with Construction Activities.
 Once these criteria have been completed, the Generating Unit must apply as follows:

-(1) each Generating Unit possessing Subscriber Rights and receiving Deliverability from TPP-approved Network Upgrades shall apply for TP Deliverability allocation through the submission of a Subscriber Participating TO-specific deliverability allocation request subject to Appendix DD, Section 8.9 and does not submit an Interconnection Request under Section 25;
+(1) each Generating Unit possessing Subscriber Rights and receiving Deliverability from TPP-approved Network Upgrades shall apply for TP Deliverability allocation through the submission of a Subscriber Participating TO-specific deliverability allocation request and does not submit an Interconnection Request under Section 25;

 (2) each Generating Unit that does not meet the criteria under Section 25.1(g)(1) shall be treated in accordance with Section 25.1(a).